aimms/user-guide/aimms-ide/CONOPT/CONOPT_Description_of_CONOPT_Algorithm.rst

-#.
-Use the solution point as is.
+A.  Use the solution point as is.

-#.
-Perform an approximate minimization of the weighted distance from the user's initial point.
+B.  Perform an approximate minimization of the weighted distance from the user's initial point.
 Include only the variables that have non-default initial values, i.e. variables with an initial value (xini) that is different from zero projected on the bounds, i.e. xini <> min(max(0,x.lower),x.upper).
 The distance measure is sqr( (x-xini) / max(1,abs(xini)) ).

-#.
-As in B, but include all variables in the distance measure.
+C.  As in B, but include all variables in the distance measure.

-#.
-As in C, but define xini to 1 projected on the bounds for all variables with default initial value.
+D.  As in C, but define xini to 1 projected on the bounds for all variables with default initial value.